+Counselling Directory

-Counselling Directory 0333 325 2500 (10am-4pm Monday-Friday) www.counselling-directory.org.uk
+0333 325 2500 (9.30am-5pm Monday, 9am-5pm Tuesday-Thursday, 9am-4pm Friday) www.counselling-directory.org.uk

-The Counselling Directory website includes a searchable database of counsellors and psychotherapist.
+The Counselling Directory website includes a searchable database of counsellors and psychotherapists who are members of a recognised professional organisation.
 It also has information about how talking therapies may help.